 where

+“an” means that the subelement could occur multiple times in the field for n links.

-MLO GTKn is MLO GTK subelement for link n,
+MLO GTK is the MLO GTK subelement for the AP affiliated with the AP MLD for the link specified by the value in the Link ID field,

+MLO IGTK is the MLO IGTK subelement the AP affiliated with the AP MLD for the link specified by the value in the Link ID field

-MLO IGTKn is MLO IGTK subelement for link n, and MLO BIGTKn is MLO BIGTK subelement for link n.
+MLO BIGTK is the MLO BIGTK subelement for the AP affiliated with the AP MLD for the link specified by the value in the Link ID field.

 The GTK[N], IGTK[M], and BIGTK[Q] are present when the FTR is an AP.